prezaei85/getting-cleaning-data-course-project/README.md

 # Getting and Cleaning Data Course Project
-Course project for the course "Getting and Cleaning Data" on Coursera.
+Course project for "Getting and Cleaning Data" on Coursera.